nickmcmillan/accessibility-guide/README.md

 * All Large text 14px bold or 18px and above will be compliant to a 3.0:1 contrast ratio
 * Note that logos or text within a logo have no contrast requirement

+### Buttons
+* All buttons need descriptive text; they cannot contain icons/symbols alone.
+The descriptive text doesn't need to be visible.
+It can be added using the aria-label attribute, eg `aria-label="This will be read by a screen reader"`
+* All buttons and links need both pointer-hover and keyboard-focus states
+* Focused v unfocused state colour changes must pass contrast of >= 3:1
+* If you decide to do an outline on focus, aim for a width of >= 2px.
+The colour of the focus outline must:
+  1) Be >=3:1 with the colour it replaces
+  1) Be >=3:1 with the inside colour
+  1) Be >=3:1 with the outside colour

 ### Link Presentation
 * Anchor links within body text must be underlined by default.
 The only exception is if the colour contrast of the link is 3.0:1 to the surrounding paragraph text AND 3.0:1 the background colour
 * Underline links on mouse hover and keyboard focus
+* Targets must be minimum 24x24px (AA) or 44x44 (AAA) but try aim for the larger size for better usability.
+Inline elements are an exception.

 ### Moving Content
 * Moving content is distracting and is an issue for users with attention deficit disorders, therefore a stop, pause, or hide option must be available